Wildcat formation: National Football League

 As the popularity of the wildcat spread during the 2008 NFL season, several teams began instituting it as a part of their playbook.

 Defending plays from the wildcat requires linemen and linebackers to know and execute their own assignments without over-pursuing what may turn into a fake or a reverse.
 The formation's initial success in 2008 can be attributed in part to surprise—defenses had not practiced their countermeasures against such an unusual offensive strategy.
 Since then, most teams are well prepared to stop the wildcat; an example came in November 2008 when the Patriots traveled to Miami nine weeks after the Dolphins win in Foxborough; Bill Belichick's defense limited the wildcat to just 27 yards and forced the Dolphins to try a conventional passing attack; the game lead changed six times but the Patriots wore out the Dolphins with a 48–28 win.

 Though defenses now understand how to stop the wildcat, it does not mean the formation is no longer useful.
 A defense's practice time is finite.
 Opponents who prepare to stop the wildcat have less time available to prepare for other offensive approaches.
 Many teams admit to spending an inordinate amount of time having to prepare for this scheme.
 The Philly Special, an iconic play during Super Bowl LII, was run out of the wildcat.

 Other teams that use the wildcat formation in the NFL have used different names for their versions.
 At one time, the Carolina Panthers called their version the "Mountaineer formation", named after the Appalachian State Mountaineers, the alma mater of their wildcat quarterback Armanti Edwards, who played quarterback for the Mountaineers.
 The Denver Broncos use "wild horses", developed in 2009.
-The New York Jets referred to their version as the "tigerca" formation in reference to Brad Smith having attended the University of Missouri when Smith played for New York from 2009 to 2010.
+The New York Jets referred to their version as the "tigercat" formation in reference to Brad Smith having attended the University of Missouri when Smith played for New York from 2009 to 2010.
 The 2011 Minnesota Vikings referred to their formation as the "Blazer package" which employed former UAB Blazers quarterback Joe Webb.